From Texas with Love Beef Ribs

 • approx. 2 kg beef ribs

-(Texas sized beef ribs)
+(Texas-sized beef ribs)

 For the rub:

-• 3 tablespoons coarse sea salt
+• 3 tbsp coarse sea salt

 • 2 tbsp smoked Spanish paprika